russell-parrott/reet/README.md

 REET integrates:

-a universal taxonomy of structural breaches,
+- A universal taxonomy of structural breaches,

-operational countermeasures to prevent recurrence,
+- Operational countermeasures to prevent recurrence,

-methods of verification that withstand independent audit, and
+- Methods of verification that withstand independent audit, and

-safeguards designed to adapt under changing conditions.
+- Safeguards designed to adapt under changing conditions.

 Through these elements, REET sets the enforceable conditions under which trust in AI systems can be established, preserved, and demonstrably proven.